Hidden Singer (South Korean TV series): Round 1

-The singer and 5 impersonators go in order (from #1-#6, though before, after, or in between individual parts, multiple or all singers can sing at once).
+The singer and five impersonators go in order (from #1-#6, though before, after, or in between individual parts, multiple or all singers can sing at once).
 At the end of the first half of the song, the 100-member audience votes on who they believe sounds least like the original singer, and the celebrity panel discusses their votes and thoughts on the real singer's position.
-When the results are revealed, the number of votes are shown for each person in order, and the one with the highest votes is eliminated.
+When the results are revealed, the number of votes are shown for each person in order (there have been case where the votes are shown in reverse order), and the one with the highest number of votes is eliminated.
 If it is an impersonator, they introduce themself.
 In round 1, only the doors for the real singer and elimination are opened.
-As in 3 episodes so far, if the original singer is not in the hidden stage because 6 impersonators were chosen instead of 5, there would be 6 impersonators in the next round.
+As in three episodes so far, if the original singer is not in the hidden stage because six impersonators were chosen instead of five, there would be six impersonators in the next round (The real singer is said to be in "room number 7").